cvank/smarthome/README.md

 - Devices are of two types
 1. Single Consumption Device
-2. Multi Consunmption Device
+2. Multi Consumption Device

 Single Consumption Device consumes any one type of sustainable energy, which may have multiple sources.
 For instance, Power can be sourced from Solar Power, Thermal, Water Or Wind.

-Similary, a MultiConsumptionDevice powers by multiple energies and each energy can be sourced through multiple sources.
+Similarly, a MultiConsumptionDevice powers by multiple energies and each energy can be sourced through multiple sources.
 For instance, a washing machine requires both water and power to run.
 And each energy may be sourced from multiple sources.

-- System supports CRUD of multiple homes, devicies to each home, energy and sources for each device.
+- System supports CRUD of multiple homes, devices to each home, energy and sources for each device.
 In addition, each repository supports relevant operations.

 - Creating a home
-  Using buider pattern to build a home instance.
+  Using builder pattern to build a home instance.

 - Creating a Device
-- Similarly use builder pattern and Factory pattern to create requried instances based on incoming request.
+- Similarly use builder pattern and Factory pattern to create required instances based on incoming request.
 For ex: Single Consumption or Multi Consumption.

 - Event listeners & Publishers
   Listeners listen for each event such as Registering a home, device etc as well as starting and stopping a device.